CFMVCarlos/React-Basics-Coursera/README.md

 # React Basics Projects - Coursera by Meta

-This repository contains a collection of projects developed during the React Basics course by Meta on Coursera.
+This repository contains a collection of projects developed during the "React Basics" and "Advanced React" courses by Meta on Coursera.
 Each project demonstrates specific React concepts and techniques, offering hands-on experience in building React applications and applying React principles.

 ---